zvakanaka/internship_2016_zvakanaka.github.io/_posts/2016-5-9-Week-3-Monday.md

 layout: post
 title: Week 3 - Monday
 ---
-Monday was a better day.
-I am writing this Tuesday morning, because I forgot yesterday.
 I read the article, [9 Reasons JavaScript must die, and soon](http://patrickbay.ca/blog/?p=610), and I agree that they are all good points, but I do not side with them.
-I don't even know if the writer, Patrick Bay, agreed with his own points, but the exploration is what I like about the article.
+I don't even know if the writer, Patrick Bay, agreed with his own points, but the exploration is what I liked about the article.

 > Because JavaScript is an interpreted language, it’s heavy... it's an absolute battery killer.